How to apply for a residence permit for studies in higher education

 You will receive an email stating that a decision has been made.

 You must contact the embassy or consulate-general to get your decision, and possibly book an appointment for this.
 When you come to collect your decision, you must bring your passport.
 Some embassies and consulates-general will send the decision and residence permit card by the post.
 Contact the embassy or consulate-general for more information.
-Your university college or university will get an email with information about the decision at the same time as you.

 Information about a pilot project on two-year permits for degree programme students